hpc/charliecloud/doc/faq.rst

 See :code:`charliecloud.py` for a specific grammar that implements this.

-Can I build or pull images using a tool Charliecloud doesn't know about?
+Can I build or pull images using a tool Charliecloud doesn’t know about?
 ------------------------------------------------------------------------

 Yes.
 Charliecloud deals in well-known UNIX formats like directories, tarballs,